 Often, addiction treatment and mental health care focus on treating the behavioral aspects of a person’s well-being.
 Yet, at the heart of the process there must also be care for your body’s needs.
-Addiction medical care at Florida House Experience is designed to meet each one of your needs while you are present and receiving addiction or mental health services.
+Addiction medical care at FHE Health is designed to meet each one of your needs while you are present and receiving addiction or mental health services.
 We have a team of onsite doctors who can treat most issues that commonly occur with addiction, recovery, and mental health.

 Reassurance That You Are Safe

 When you turn to our team for addiction and health care, you gain insight into how to improve your body’s health and how to heal from the inside out.
 Detox and withdrawal can create a number of problems and risks, from sickness and nutrition to life-threatening complications.
 Our full team of doctors is available to help you with a continuous treatment program that provides care when it’s most needed.